 Lava soap is a heavy-duty hand cleaner that is specifically designed for getting rid of stubborn items such as grease and caulk.

-Step 4 – Repeat the above steps and moisturize
+Step 4 – Rinse and repeat the above steps

 If there are still traces of polyurethane caulking left on your hands, rinse and repeat the process with mineral spirits once again.

-If the caulking is super strong you may need to repeat the steps two-three times to get it removed completely from your hand’s skin.
+If the caulking is super strong, you may need to repeat the steps two to three times to get it removed completely from your hand’s skin.

-After you are done washing polyurethane off your hands, do not forget to apply some gentle moisturizer to your skin.
+After you are done washing polyurethane off your hands, do not forget to apply some gentle moisturizer to your skin—it’s time to show them some love.

-If you do not like the smell of spirit, soap, and polyurethane; consider using a scented moisturizer to freshen up your skin and get the softness back.
+If you do not like the smell of spirit, soap, and polyurethane, consider using a soothing and scented moisturizer lotion to freshen up your skin and get the softness back.

 Removing Polyurethane Caulking from Skin without Mineral Spirits